NeuralControl/statsElements/docs/hypothesisTesting.rst

 Establish the Hypothesis
 ........................
 (left-tailed, right-tailed, or two tailed test)
+Left Tail test
+    Parameter < given value
+Right Tail test
+    Parameter > given value
+Two tailed test
+    Parameter doesn’t equal value

 State the Hypotheses
 ..............................
 State the Null and Alternative Hypothesis (Ha)
+- Null Hypothesis (Ho): An hypothesis associated with a contradiction to a theory we want to prove
+- Alternative Hypothesis (Ha): An hypothesis associated with a theory we want to prove

 Select the appropriate statistical test .......................................